 Once the IRS has subtracted these standard living expenses from your income, any amount remaining is considered to be disposable income, and, therefore, available for making back tax payments.
 For example, if you have $250 left over per month, the IRS will expect you to pay $250 in a monthly installment plan.
 However, if there is nothing left over or your monthly income is equal to your standard allowable living expenses, the IRS may consider you to have a financial hardship and place your account into CNC status.
 If the 10-year collection statute expires while you’re in CNC status, you no longer have to pay the back tax debt.

-We’ve provided you with a brief overview of the general requirements individuals must meet in order to qualify for CNC status.
+We’ve provided you with a brief overview of the general requirements individuals must meet in order to qualify for Currently Not Collectible status.
 The details of your financial situation likely are significantly more complex, and, even if you think you might qualify, you must still prove that you qualify to the IRS through extensive financial documentation.
 To obtain Boca Raton back taxes help, including assistance with CNC status, contact the tax advisors at East Coast Tax Consulting Group by calling 866-550-7655.